top-view photo of a pear upside-down cake on a cut crystal platter, with pear sections arranged in a spiral pattern in the top of the cake

 • Bake for 35-40 minutes, or until the top is lightly golden and a skewer or cake tester inserted into the center comes out clean.
 Remove the pan gently from the oven and let cool for at least 20-25 minutes in the pan.

-Keyword autumn, baking, comfort food, cozy, fall foods
+Keyword autumn, baking, comfort food, cozy, fall, fall foods

 Tried this recipe?Let us know how it was!